vieirasaulo/vieirasaulo/README.md

-Hi, I am Saulo from São Paulo, an early career geo-hydrologist currently doing my **MSc** in Germany.
+Hi, I am Saulo from São Paulo, an early career hydrologist.
 I have recently started using GitHub more actively 😄.<br>

 My main interests are Climate Change, Water Management and Geotechnologies. 💓